-The Models 2004/2008 utilize a unique clip indicator circuit.
+The Model 2012 utilizes a unique clip indicator circuit.
 The circuit uses a bicolor LED that indicates both signal presence and clipping.
 When an input is about to be overloaded the LED changes from a green to a red color.

-The master output of the Model 2008 is transformer isolated.
+The master output of the Model 2012 is transformer isolated.
 Remote control capability of the output level is built in.
 A simple 10K ohm potentiometer, mounted in a remote location, will control the output level.
-Placing a resistor in series with the remote potentiometer will restrict the overall range of the remote control.
+Placing a resistor in series with the remote potentiometer will restrict the overall range of the